KhalidAHamad/marks-analyzer/README.md

-## Students' Marks Analayzer
+## Introduction and motivation.
-Through the last 2 years in my university, I found some of my friends going through large excel files just trying to compare their mark with the marks of other students.
+Through the last 2 years in my university, I realized that some of my friends are struggeling everytime a lecturer gives us our marks because my classmates will be going through large excel files just trying to compare their mark with the marks of other students.
 Thus, I made this program to automate the process for my classmates and my lecturers, as well.

+## Getting started
 ### Preconditions
-This is a very basic app written in Python3.8 that is capable of analyzing any csv/excel file that obey the following conditions:
+This is a very basic app written in Python3.8 that is capable of analyzing *csv*/*excel* files that obey the following conditions:
 - The file has 2 columns at least with the names: `matric number` and `mark`.
 - The file does NOT contain any lines before the column names (you can refer to the images below for further explanation).

+### Installation
+- Python version: 3.8.0
+- You can clone or download this repository and then install the required packages.
+- The list of packages used in this app could be found in the requirements.txt file and can be installed using pip.

 ### Using the app
 Once you select your file, a short report will be printed on the screen.
 The short report will contain the following information:
 - The average (mean) score.
 - The median score.
-- The minimum mark.
+- The lowest mark.
-- The maximum mark.
+- The highest mark.
-- A list of students' matric numbers who scored the maximum mark.
+- A list of students' matric numbers who scored the highest mark.

 After that, you will be given the option to see a histogram illustrating the marks distribution.
 Finally, after you close the chart and tKinter window (if